JF20080728/JUSTINCOMPUTERSCIENCE/ClassChallenges/05_Dailyreminder/readme.md

 If the day is Saturday
 print "Go for a hike!"
 If the day is Sunday
-print: "Prepare for the week ahead with some self-care."
+print "Prepare for the week ahead with some self-care."

 End